AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 In such a circumstance, the Pending and Assured Chains will be truncated to the last block in the Proven Chain.

+However, this outlines the fact that the Pending Chain is not strictly necessary for liveness, and is more of a UX feature or optimization.

 ### Pending Chain Consensus

 Apart from the "based sequencing" case, in order to add a block to the Pending Chain, the proposer must submit proof that the committee has reached consensus on the block.

-We will use CometBFT to facilitate this consensus.
+We will initially explore CometBFT to facilitate this consensus.

 ### Top-Level Governance